PSP Service Packages - Q&As

 Casework activities are funded through the case plan goal and baseline packages.
 This includes completion of urinalysis and any other assessments including where a section 90 application is filed by a parent or other person.
-Where these tasks are considered onerous and above routine requirements, especially if ordered by the Court, and where the FSP has paid a realistic contribution towards meeting this requirement from the baseline package, FACS will consider an application for complex needs payment to meet the requirement.
+Where these tasks are considered onerous and above routine requirements, especially if ordered by the Court, and where the FSP has paid a realistic contribution towards meeting this requirement from the baseline package, DCJ will consider an application for complex needs payment to meet the requirement.

 If the court grants leave for a section 90 application it may be appropriate to consider updating the case plan goal to trigger the restoration case plan goal package, especially in the case where the existing case plan goal is long term care.

 Who pays for costs associated with subpoenas issued by DCJ during court proceedings?